alicerunsonfedora/pd-package-resolved/README.md

 # 📦 Package Resolved for Playdate

+> **Important**
+> The `rewrite/swift` branch is currently a work in progress as the game
+> is rewritten to use an embedded version of the Swift programming
+> language.
+Instructions outlined in this document may differ from the
+> actual build instructions.

 It's another day at the Swifty Package Factory, and you have a long list of orders to deliver, with no time to spare!
 Can you collect all of the packages to deliver in the time allotted?
 Watch out for palettes and wet